CogitatorTech/helium/README.md

 ---

 Helium is a small, configurable web framework for Zig programming language.
-It provides the basic building blocks for creating fast and efficient web applications and services in Zig by composing a set of reusable components.
+It provides the essential building blocks for creating fast and efficient web applications and services in Zig by composing a set of reusable components.
-Helium follows a micro-framework design philosophy, with a small core feature set that could be extended via optional middleware and utilities.
+Helium follows a micro-framework design philosophy with a small core feature set that could be extended via optional middleware and utilities.

-- **Nothing Hardcoded**: All features are opt-in and configurable
+### Features

+- Fully configurable and extensible components
-- **Composable**: Build your application from small, reusable components
+- Build your application from small, reusable components
-- **Flexible**: Use what you need, ignore what you don't
+- Use what you need, ignore what you don't
-- **Minimal Core**: A small, focused API that doesn't get in your way
+- A small, focused API that doesn't get in your way
-- **Zero Magic**: Explicit and predictable behavior
+- Explicit and predictable behavior with minimal hidden states

 ### Core Features